A full arch replacement mimics all the natural contours, shape and form of natural teeth

 Feels very similar to your natural teeth, similar aesthetics to natural looking teeth that allow you to eat all types of foods

-The implant is fixed in your mouth which removes the mobility and discomfort that can occur with a removable options
+The implant is fixed in your mouth which removes the mobility and discomfort that can occur with removable options

 Dental implants prevent adjacent teeth from moving, creating alignment problems